 The Ripple Effect of Exclusion

 When children with disabilities are excluded, the message sent is not just to the child, but to their peers and the community at large.
-It suggests that being different is a barrier to participation, fostering a culture of division rather than unity.
+It suggests that being different is a barrier to participation.
+Also, it fosters a culture of division rather than unity.
 For the child, this rejection can lead to feelings of inadequacy, lowered self-esteem, and a sense of isolation.

 One of the core issues with this situation at the PCYC was the lack of inquiry.
-Without knowing the individual capabilities and history of the child, a judgment was made solely based on a label, a label given by someone who didn’t even know the child.
+Without knowing the individual capabilities and history of the child, they passed a judgment solely based on a label, a label given by someone who didn’t even know the child.

 This approach overlooks the unique strengths and abilities each child possesses, irrespective of their disability.